 ‘Caroline Edwards demonstrates terrific analytical skills.
 She is also excellent with clients and is a fabulous team leader.‘

 ‘Nigel Seay is a star with exceptional talent.‘

 - Acting for JTEKT Corporation on a competition claim brought by Fiat Chrysler in respect of the automotive bearings cartel.

 - Acting for a European truck manufacturer defending multiple damages claims brought before the English courts arising from the European Commission’s decision concerning the trucks industry.

 - Acting for global shipping company Wallenius Wilhelmsen Ocean on proceedings brought against the client by Daimler AG as a result of the European Commission’s decision concerning the supply of roll-on roll-off vehicle shipping services.

 Allen & Overy LLP’s competition litigation group has a strong track record representing defendants in high-profile cartel investigations and related private damages cases.
 Complementing the team in London is its access to a network of offices in Asia, Europe and the US.
 It places a particular emphasis on cutting-edge cases in the financial services and IP sectors, among others.
-Mark Friend leads the London-based antitrust group, while Antonio Bavasso serves as a co-head of the global antitrust group.
+Mark Friend leads the London-based antitrust group.
 Jonathan Hitchin, who is ‘a real tiger of a litigator’, is dual-qualified to practise in England & Wales and Hong Kong.

 Other key lawyers: